Welcome to Flinders University Library.

 Each faculty has a nominated Liaison Librarian able to assist you to learn how to use the library and its resources.
 Check out who is the Liaison Librarian for your faculty and pay a visit.

 - New books and DVDs live on these shelves.
-Behind are the week’s newspapers and latest print journals.
-Also some basic reference books and some CD-ROM for use within the Library.
+These can be borrowed for 7 days.
+Next to them are the week’s newspapers and latest print journals.

 10. Training Wing